-Identity Politics is defined by the Merriam Webster Dictionary as : politics in which groups of people having a particular racial, religious, ethnic, social, or cultural identity tend to promote their own specific interests or concerns without regard to the interests or concerns of any larger political group.
+The Merriam-Webster Dictionary defines identity Politics as politics in which groups of people having a particular racial, religious, ethnic, social, or cultural identity tend to promote their specific interests or concerns without regard to the goods or concerns of any larger political group.

-Therefore, it was just a matter of time until the narrative that “Elite Democracy” is to blame for all the ills of society. ((More on this ideology here)
+Therefore, it was just a matter of time until the narrative that “Elite Democracy” is to blame for all society’s ills.
+(More on this ideology here)

-The only reason the left has to offer to justify such narrative is to point at the increasing gap between the rich and the poor, without (again just like Duterte) viewing it in the right historical and economic context.
-It also did not help that the moderate left (the one’s belonging to the RJ group after the Re-Affirm (RA) and Reject (RJ) split also believes the same narrative)
+The only way the left can justify such a story is by pointing out the growing gap between the rich and the poor without putting it in the right historical and economic context (again, just like with Duterte).
+It also didn’t help that the moderate left (those who joined the RJ group after the Re-Affirm (RA) and Reject (RJ) split) believed the same story.

-Duterte is a leftist populist leader and a master of schismogenesis, who upon wresting power decided to go and bite the leftist hands that propelled him to Malakanyang.
+Duterte is a leftist populist leader and a master of schismogenesis.
+When he took power, he decided to bite the hands of the leftists who helped him get to Malakanyang.

 The Return of The Marcoses In Malakanyang Via Duterte

-Since the 1986 EDSA People Power Insurrection (yes, it was an insurrection, not a revolution) no one was made accountable for all the crimes of the dictator.
+Since the 1986 EDSA People Power Insurrection (yes, it was an insurrection, not a revolution), no one was made accountable for all dictator’s crimes.

-There has been no torturer, jailer, murderer that has been brought to justice under the eyes of Pres.
-Cory Aquino to say the least and even after she stepped down from power.
+To say the least, no torturer, jailer, or killer has been brought to justice under the watch of President Cory Aquino or after she left office.

-Worse, the education department did not bother to include the lessons of martial law in its textbooks.
+Worse, the education department didn’t bother to teach about martial law in the schools’ textbooks.

-Not to mention the twelve coup-de-Etat’s that Pres.
-Cory Aquino underwent that time, one can only wonder how much more she and her family could suffer.
+Not to mention the twelve coups-de-état that President Cory Aquino went through during that time, it’s hard to imagine what else she and her family could go through.

-Still, it behooves me to ask, what happened to civil society at that time?
-Why did we allow the return of the Marcoses in the country and even the body of the dictator back in Ilocos?
+Still, I think it’s important to ask: What happened to civil society back then?
+Why did we let the Marcoses back into the country and the dictator’s body back to Ilocos?

-One would have to look at the available political opposition at that time, which was the massive left that gained popularity under martial law but was eventually dismissed after EDSA 1986.
+One would have to look at the political opposition that was available at the time, which was the massive left, which became popular during martial law but was thrown out after EDSA in 1986.

-The problem was that around that time the radical left (national democrats) itself, which was the prominently active voice of the opposition (aside from the social democrats) was also having a war with itself by having purges all over the country, which would eventually result to a massive cleavage of the once strong monolithic party and having them break into different factions of Re-Affirm (RA) and Reject (RJ) groups and would soon find each other killing their former comrades.
+The problem was that, at the time, the radical left (the national democrats), which was the main voice of the opposition (along with the social democrats), was at war with itself.
+They were carrying out purges all over the country, which would eventually cause the once-solid party to split into the Re-Affirm (RA) and Reject (RJ) groups and kill each other.

-Unfortunately, the narrative of having received the Marcoses back in the country also meant the implicit acceptance of their return to society and being forgiven of their atrocities, this became a prevalent theme in the circles of the Marcos family’s campaign and future supporters.
+Unfortunately, the story of having welcomed the Marcoses back to the country also meant that they were accepted back into society and that their crimes were forgotten.
+This became a common theme in the Marcoses’ campaign and among their future supporters.

-This narrative became so strong that they were able to wrest power again in the different branches of government.
-Imelda Marcos became a congresswoman, Imee Marcos became Governor of Ilocos (her son also holding key government position) and Bong-Bong Marcos became senator and came in second for the Vice-Presidency in the 2016 Elections.
+This story became so powerful that they were able to take power back in the different parts of the government.
+Imelda Marcos became a congresswoman, Imee Marcos became governor of Ilocos (her son also holds a key government position), and Bong-Bong Marcos became a senator and came in second for vice president in the 2016 elections.

-The Marcos Family will eventually be found utilizing Duterte the way they utilized his father Vicente Duterte throughout his entire political life, in exchange for the promise of having their Dictator patriarch buried in the Libingan ng mga Bayani.
+The Marcos family will be found to be using Duterte in the same way they used his father, Vicente Duterte, throughout his entire political career, in exchange for the promise that their dictator patriarch will be buried in the Libingan ng Mga Bayani.

 Duterte’s Presidential Win